 Do we need to prepay campsite grounds

-Yes, you do need to book and pay for your site before setting up camp.
-As there is very limited phone reception on the Island, its best this is done prior to heading over.
+Book and pay for your site before heading over and setting up camp.
 You can book up to 6 months in advance for busier times of the year to avoid disappointments as campsites do have capacity limits.
-You can book your K’gari (Fraser Island) campsite via the Queensland National Park Booking Service
+Book your K’gari (Fraser Island) campsite via the Queensland National Park Booking Service

-You will need a 4WD for you DIY camping trip .
-If you don’t have one, you will need to hire one.
+You will need a 4WD for your Fraser Island camping trip.
 During our visit, there were as many hired 4×4’s on the beach as there were private vehicles.
-You can look at hiring at Rainbow Beach or Harvey Bay, but my advice would be to ensure you hire through a reputable business who provides insurance.
+Vehicles are for hire at Rainbow Beach or Harvey Bay, but my advice would be to ensure you hire through a reputable business who provides insurance.
 Atlas 4WD Hire, hire out insured vehicles.

-There are three entry locations on Fraser Island when you can arrive via Barge
+There are three entry locations on Fraser Island via the Fraser Island barge.

 - Inskip Point